 Remember, queue distancing is not just for attractions, but also for shops and restaurants too.
 Anywhere you normally stand in line, expect to find these markers on the ground telling you where to stand.

-The attraction pre-shows are could be a problem because you have lots of people standing together in a small room.
+The attraction pre-shows are a problem because you have lots of people standing together in a small room.
 Think of a pre-show like you find in the Tower of Terror or Flight of Passage and how small they are.
 The pre-shows then either need to have a much smaller number of people in them or skip them altogether.

 In the Ride Vehicles